johnnovak/RML-Amiga/docs/docs/manual/getting-started.md

 Read the game notes
-: Always check the [Game notes](../games/index.md) page first when trying a game for the first time.
-A few titles need special extra steps to even just start the game---this could be hard to figure out if you've never used an Amiga before.
-Some of the advice is very hard or impossible to figure out on your own, or the information is deeply buried in the manual.
+: Always check the [Game notes](../games/index.md) before trying a game for the first time.
+A few titles need some extra steps to even just start the game---this could be hard to figure out if you've never used an Amiga before.
+Some of this advice is next to impossible to figure out on your own (you'll need a lot of forum diving to find all this info), or the information is in the manual but it's hard to find.

 Skipping code checks